Saudi arabia Country Commercial Guide

 Last published date:

 The Saudi Arabian Government exercises control over the main economic activities of the country’s oil-based economy.
-Saudi Arabia has almost 17 percent of the world’s proven petroleum reserves, plays a principal role in OPEC, is one of the world’s largest producers and exporters of crude oil, and is a large-scale oil refiner and producer of petrochemicals and natural gas.
-According to the U.S. Department of Energy’s U.S. Energy Information Administration, petroleum exports accounted for nearly 70 percent of the country’s total exports in terms of value in 2020, and about 53 percent of the Saudi government’s revenues were oil based.
+Saudi Arabia has almost 17 percent of the world’s proven petroleum reserves, plays a principal role in OPEC, is the world’s largest exporter of crude oil, and is a large-scale oil refiner and producer of petrochemicals and natural gas.
+According to the Saudi Ministry of Finance, petroleum exports accounted for 70.5 percent of the country’s total exports in terms of value in 2024, and about 60 percent of the Saudi government’s revenues were oil based, a decline from 62 percent in 2023.

 ×